MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/manufacturing/management.md

 ---
-title: 'Manufacturing HPC Management | Microsoft Docs'
+title: Manufacturing HPC Management
-description: 'Azure landing zones for HPC in Manufacturing do not have any specific considerations or recommendations which would impact management related decisions.'
+description: Azure landing zones for HPC in Manufacturing don't have any specific considerations or recommendations that would affect management related decisions.
 author: Rajani-Janaki-Ram
 ms.author: rajanaki
 ms.topic: conceptual